krenalis/krenalis/doc/src/importing.md

 # Importing

 > ⚠️⚠️⚠️ NOTE.
-> This part of Chichi is under active development, so the content of this page may be outdated in any moment.
+> This part of Meergo is under active development, so the content of this page may be outdated in any moment.

-When importing users from the action of a connection, be it an app, file, database or a connection that receives events, these users are imported into Chichi in the form of "user identities" and are associated with the importing action.
+When importing users from the action of a connection, be it an app, file, database or a connection that receives events, these users are imported into Meergo in the form of "user identities" and are associated with the importing action.

-The **Identity Resolution** procedure will then evaluate whether or not these user identities correspond to the same user, thus establishing and updating the actual users within Chichi.
+The **Identity Resolution** procedure will then evaluate whether or not these user identities correspond to the same user, thus establishing and updating the actual users within Meergo.

 ## Behavior